Prof Simon CHAN Tak Mau

 - Associate Fellow, Certified Counselor & Approved Supervisor of Hong Kong Professional Counselling Association

-- Registered Social Worker, Social Work Registration Board
+- Registered Social Worker, Social Workers Registration Board

 Teaching

-Social Work Practice; Theory and Practice of Counselling & Family Therapy; Narrative Therapy; Special Education Need; Research;
+Neurodivergence, Narrative Therapy; Special Education Need, Social Work Practice, Theory and Practice of Counselling & Family Therapy, Qualitative Research

 Research

-A total of 35 research projects of which 30 are in the capacity of principal investigator, with a total of HK$11,599,077 of research grants received.
+A total of 36 research projects of which 31 are in the capacity of principal investigator, with a total of HK$26,597,534 of research grants received.

 - Multiple Family Narrative Therapy as Treatment for Chinese Families of Children with Attention Deficit / Hyperactivity Disorder: A Randomized Controlled Trial (2022-24).
-Funded by RGC GRF funding, University Grants Committee, Hong Kong (Project Number 12615322).
-HK$ 634,059.
-(PI)
+Funded by RGC General Research Fund, University Grants Committee, Hong Kong (Project Number 12615322), HK$634,059.

-- Treatment Efficacy of Multiple Family Narrative Therapy for Chinese Families of Children with Dyslexia: a Randomized Controlled Trial (2021-23).
-Funded by RGC GRF funding, University Grants Committee, Hong Kong (Project Number 12607921).
-HK$632,163.
-(PI)
+- Treatment Efficacy of Multiple Family Narrative Therapy for Chinese Families of Children with Dyslexia: A Randomized Controlled Trial (2021-23).
+Funded by RGC General Research Fund, University Grants Committee, Hong Kong (Project Number 12607921), HK$632,163.

 Selected Publications

-A total of 177 publications, including 50 refereed journal articles, 2 single authored books, 20 research reports, 8 book chapters, 94 conference papers/presentations (4 keynote speech and 39 invited presentations), and 3 digital curriculum and training manuals.
+55 refereed journal articles (33 of them are the first or single author), 2 single authored books, 20 research reports, 8 book chapters, 3 digital curriculum and training manuals, 94 conference papers/ presentations (4 keynote speech and 39 invited presentations), and comes to a total of more than 180 publications.

 10 Selected Publications: